 Human Resources Specialists are the ones behind the recruiting and interviewing of new employees and also the ones that orient existing workers.
 They identify an organization’s employment needs, run background checks on applicants, and inform them about policies.
 This career was found to be one of the fastest-growing temporary jobs between 2016 and 2018.

 Data entry clerks are hired temporarily by companies for scanning documents, transcribing recordings, or updating customer databases.
 Additionally, they may also answer phone calls and mail, and replenish office supplies.
 There are no educational requirements to get this job, except good computer skills.
+Learn everything you need to know about data entry jobs in our complete guide.

 It’s been a while that there’s overall high demand for IT guys (and girls).
 Information technology professionals can also have temporary project-based jobs as independent consultants if they want.
 Here are some of them: